Drilling Cuttings (Why it may be difficult to examine)

 Samples are examined under a microscope for:

-The objective is to depict changes of lithology and appearance of new formations.
-The microscope and ultraviolet light are used as complementary tools in reconstructing the characteristics of the originating strata.
-An estimate of the percentages of lithology, staining, and porosity are made with great care since factors such as grain shape and size, color, distribution, etc. can affect the relative percentages Figure.1.
+The objective is to depict changes in lithology and the appearance of new formations.
+The microscope and ultraviolet light are complementary tools in reconstructing the characteristics of the originating strata.
+An estimate of the lithology, staining, and porosity percentages is made carefully since factors such as grain shape and size, color, distribution, etc. can affect the relative percentages Figure.1.

 Sources Of Drilling Cuttings Contamination